 What is the treatment for Kawasaki disease?

-IVIG x 1 and aspiring: decrease the risk of aneurysms
+IVIG x 1 and aspirin: decrease the risk of aneurysms

-What diseases can polyarteritis nodes be associated with?
+What diseases can polyarteritis nodosa be associated with?

 Hep B or Hep C